harm2305/embsys-330-sp25-final-project-harm2305/documentation/architecture.md

 ![Bluetooth Host protocol & profile layers](images/ble_host_layers.png)

-The GAP provides use ways to for our device to be connection or connection-less oriented.
+The GAP provides us ways to for our device to be connection or connection-less oriented.
-We will be using a connection-less observer profile as an observer.
+We will be using a connection-less observer GAP.

 This GAP configuration will give us the capability to scan for advertising packets around us without having to send one back.
 This reduces power consumption as well as CPU usage.